 - 1. Ability of pursuing innovative and creative research and education independently at a university or research institute as a scholar or an educator. - 2.
 Ability of performing highly-professional activities at government agencies, international organizations, and NGOs. - 3.
 Ability of conducting research on strategies for public policy challenges-such as resolving global environmental issues, narrowing the gap between rich and poor, securing human rights, and promoting democracy-with a perspective on global public policy.

-Graduate School of Global Governance Degree Requirements for Ph.D.
+Degree Requirements for Ph.D.
 Program